 I quickly removed the ribbon and wrapping, beneath which sat a small white box, no bigger than the box that contained the Apple Magic Mouse I had purchased for their mother last Christmas.
-Inside the box was a plastic change purse covered in a picture of a black cat with white paws.
-The name “Kitty Cat” was scrawled across its chest.
+Inside the box was a change purse in the shape of a black cat with white paws.
+The name “Kitty Cat” was scrawled across one side.
 Inside the purse, I found a shiny brown and white seashell.

-Robin excitedly leaned against the armchair to point out the features of what was clearly his own personal gift pointing to the notched seam that ran lengthwise across the shell.
+Robin excitedly leaned against the armchair to point out the features of what was clearly his own personal gift for his grandfather, pointing to the notched seam that ran lengthwise across the shell.

 “If you put the shell to your ear, you can hear the ocean!” he proclaimed, like a proud salesman.